YvosOnTheHub/LabNetApp/Kubernetes_v6/Trident_Protect_Scenarios/Scenario08/2_DR/README.md

 To http://192.168.0.65:3000/demo/wordpress.git
    e71098d..54359ab  master -> master
 ```
-Note that the change should automatically be detected & processed by ArgoCD (within a 3 to 4 minutes window).
+Note that the change should automatically be detected & processed by ArgoCD.
-You can see your app failed over when ArgoCD detects the change.
+By default, ArgoCD checks the repo every 180seconds.
+For this demo, the reconciliation timeout has been changed to 10 seconds.

+Once the reconciliation happens, you will see your application failing over.
-To accelerate this, you can also click on "Sync" on the "tp-wordpress2-dr" tile, which will trigger the update:
+You could also click on "Sync" on the "tp-wordpress2-dr" tile, which will trigger the update if you are in a hurry:
 ```bash
 $ kubectl --context=kub2-admin@kub2 get -n trident-protect amr -n wpargo2dr
 NAME        DESIRED STATE   STATE      ERROR   AGE